What to know when registering to vote and heading to polls

-KANSAS (KSNW) – The deadline is fast approaching.
-If you want to vote in the August Primary and have a say on the Value them Both Amendment, you must register by Tuesday in Kansas.
+WICHITA, Kan.
+(KSNW) – The deadline is fast approaching.
+If you want to vote in the August primary and have a say on the Value them Both Amendment, you must register by Tuesday in Kansas.

 Almost 7,000 more people have registered to vote in Sedgwick County compared to 2021.
 The number continues to grow as the deadline gets closer.